Paula de Odivelas: The luxury of Mother Paula

 Created myths in the first half of the 18th century will be at the origin of belief in Paula's oriental luxury.
 However, King John V have contributed to this legend with the grants which gave to Paula and her family and his investment in the decoration of the Tower, whose main chambers have been destroyed by the earthquake of 1755.

 Mother Paula lived sumptuously, even after the death of King John V. She died at the age of 67, being buried in the House of the Chapter of the Monastery of Saint Denis of Odivelas.

 Aftermath

 Fiction

-In the novel Baltasar and Blimunda of the Nobel Prize-winning Portuguese author José Saramago, Mother Paula is described by the king as a "cloister flower with fragrance of incense, glorious meat" (Editorial Caminho, p.
+In the novel Baltasar and Blimunda of the Nobel Prize-winning Portuguese author José Saramago, Mother Paula is described by the king as a "cloistered flower with the fragrance of incense, glorious flesh" (Editorial Caminho, p.
 158).

 She is the subject of the series Madre Paula (TV series).